 The Company records a valuation allowance against federal and state deferred tax assets, after considering all of the available evidence, if it is more likely than not that these assets will not be realized.
-Amounts related to valuation allowances impacting the provision for incomes taxes were \$0.7 million for the year ended December 31, 2021.
-There were no valuation allowances for the year ended December 31, 2020.
-The Company has \$1.1 million of federal net operating loss carry forwards and \$0.4 million of state net operating loss carry forwards.
-Based on the applicable expiration dates, the Company does not believe that any portion of the \$1.1 million of net operating losses will expire prior to being fully utilized.
+Amounts related to valuation allowances impacting the provision for incomes taxes were \$3.3 million and \$0.7 million for the years ended December 31, 2022 and 2021, respectively.
+The Company has \$5.5 million of federal net operating loss carry forwards and \$3.1 million of state net operating loss carry forwards.
+Based on the applicable expiration dates, the Company does not believe that any portion of these net operating losses will expire prior to being fully utilized.